 The reference identifier is established by the user and by an application (a parameter of an API).
-Based on a singular reference identifier's source domain and application service type (e.g. syslog), the client establishes all reference identifiers including DNS names(case-insensitive) for the Subject Alternative Name field.
+Based on a singular reference identifier's source domain and application service type (e.g. syslog), the client establishes all reference identifiers including a Common Name for the Subject Name field of the certificate and a (case-insensitive) DNS name, URI name, and Service Name for the Subject Alternative Name field.
 The client then compares this list of all acceptable reference identifiers to the presented identifiers in the TLS server's certificate.
+IP addresses and wildcards are not supported